sssshah/SiriAutomation/README.md

 Description of Files:

-ocirmtf.zip  Used with the Oracle Resource Manager
+ocirmtf.zip  used with the Oracle Resource Manager

-tfcreate.sh  Called from iPhone shortcut
+tfcreate.sh  called from iPhone shortcut

 main.tf      Terraform script that creates Oracle Cloud Infrastructure Objects and Kubernetes cluster